Zachrysia provisoria: Habitat

 This species lives among leaf litter and among ornamental plants.
+In its native habitat it is usually found in shady ravines, near leaf litter, shrubby areas, and hiding around rocks.
+The snail prefers tropical climates, but can tolerate cool, dry winters.
+The snail will live in forested areas and even mountainous regions, provided there is a high level of moisture.

+Like other terrestrial snails Z. provisoria may use love-darts while mating.

 Feeding habits

 Zachrysia provisoria is a polyphagous snail attacking a wide range of agricultural and horticultural plants.
 Known host plants include Bougainvillea, various citrus species, crepe myrtle, mango and star fruit (carambola).
 The snails can rasp the bark and epiderm of cuttings of several plants.

-This snail is often exported by accident from Florida to other areas and thus poses a quarantine problem for Florida.
+This snail is often exported by accident from Florida to other areas and poses a quarantine problem for Florida.